MozillaSecurity/FuzzManager/README.md

 ## Client Usage

-In order to talk to FuzzManager, your fuzzer should use the client interface provided, called the Collector.
+In order to talk to WebCompatManager, your fuzzer should use the client interface provided, called the Collector.
 It can be used as a standalone command line tool or directly as a Python class in case your fuzzer is written in Python.

 We'll first describe how to use the class interface directly from Python.
 If you want to use the command line interface instead, I still suggest that you read on because the command line interface is very similar to the class interface in terms of functionality and configuration.